The psychedelic crisis: bad trip

 Klee and Weintraub (1959) described four cases of paranoid reactions lasting a few days in 'normal' subjects given LSD.
 They linked these reactions with the previous personalities and emphasized the need for careful screening and handling of volunteers "since paranoid reactions following LSD may become prolonged"

-Additionally, if a person has a history of mental illness in their family then they should consider themselves to be at greater risk.
-Latent mental illnesses can be triggered by a psychedelic crisis.
+Additionally, if a person has a history of mental illness in their family then they should consider themselves to be at greater risk of having a bad trip.
+Not only that, latent mental illnesses can be triggered by a psychedelic crisis.
 More on this in the "after a bad trip" section.

 Blumenfield and Glickman (1967) found that individuals who may be predisposed to schizophrenia, or who have disorganised thought processes, have the highest risk for LSD-related disorders.
 Conversely, the danger appears lower when LSD is used by emotionally stable individuals, in a protected setting (McWilliams & Tuttle, 1973).

 A final caveat is that previous successful LSD experiences does not mean future sessions will be successful.
-So, even if you fall under one of these at-extra-risk categories and have used psychedelics without problems, do not consider this to mean anything other than the risk is lower than 100% and so you had a chance to get lucky.
+So, even if you fall under one of these at-extra-risk categories and have used psychedelics without problems, do not consider this to mean anything other than that you had a chance to get lucky.

 "the events of the LSD-25 sessions could not be predicted on the bases of pre-LSD-25 experience with the patient"